Cinema Crespodiso

 Subscribe: Apple Podcasts | Spotify | TuneIn | RSS

-In this non-cinema BONUS episode, Chris Crespo and Drewster Cogburn talk about some of their favorite hip hop songs.
+In this BONUS episode, Chris Crespo and Drewster Cogburn talk about metal, and each has a list of five metal songs that they want to share with you.

 Continue Reading …